Getting Students' Names Right

 Getting a student’s name right is not just a question of pronunciation.
 Incorrectly entering student names in school databases can mean that the same student is listed in different databases in various ways, often with incomplete records.
 Consequently, students who are eligible for services (for example, English learner support) can be unidentified or overlooked.

-This set of naming conventions guides from IES and REL Northwest can serve as a reference for accurately and consistently entering students’ names in school, district, and state databases as well as address and greet parents and other family members in a culturally responsive and respectful way.
+This set of naming conventions guides from IES and REL Northwest can serve as a reference for accurately and consistently entering students’ names in school, district, and state databases, as well as addressing and greeting parents and other family members in a culturally responsive and respectful way.
 The guides are available for students with home languages of Arabic, Chinese, Hindi, Korean, Russian, Somali, Spanish, Tagalog, Ukrainian, Urdu, and Vietnamese.

 Articles and Websites